cms636/cms636.github.io/_posts/2016-03-01-cfrp-visualization-project.md

 ###Project Team
 Zygimantas Straznickas, Nicole Seo, Karrie Peterson

-Research Question:  How can we enable non-experts to expore general interest trends within this data – e.g., popularity of plays, of authors, of actors?
+###Research Question: How can we enable non-experts to expore general interest trends within this data – e.g., popularity of plays, of authors, of actors?
 Today’s audiences often think in terms of awards, box office profits, top-billed celebrity performers.
 To provide entree to this historical data, we are attempting to enable exploration in those kinds of categories.

-Part One:  Functionality of the web-based interface
+###Functionality of the web-based interface

 We aimed at giving users the ability to discover year-by-year information using an Accolade Generator: